It's like having a pharmacist for a best friend

 It is important to take this medication exactly as prescribed by your doctor.

 If you miss a dose, take it as soon as possible and continue with your regular schedule.
-If it is within 6 hours of your next dose, skip the missed dose and continue with your regular dosing schedule.
+If it is less than 6 hours until your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.